luskaner/wps-dict/README.md

 ### Update database section
 ```
 usage: wps-dict.py update_db [-h]
+                             [--include-providers [PROVIDER [PROVIDER ...]] |
+                             --exclude-providers [PROVIDER [PROVIDER ...]]]

 optional arguments:
   -h, --help            show this help message and exit
+  --include-providers [PROVIDER [PROVIDER ...]]
+                        Specify the provider(s) to get the info from or "all" to use them all:
+                        Available providers: builtin, goy_script, download_wireless_net, wps_bunker
+                        Default: "all"
+  --exclude-providers [PROVIDER [PROVIDER ...]]
+                        Specify the provider(s) to NOT get the info from or "none" to use them all:
+                        Available providers: builtin, goy_script, download_wireless_net, wps_bunker
+                        Default: "none"
 ```
 ### Generate dictionary section
 ```